-All industrial engineering students must formally register for work-integrated learning at the university.
+It is compulsory for all Operations Management students to formally register for work-integrated learning at the university.
 The registration must take place not later than one month after starting the work-integrated learning in the industry.
 Students will, however, not be registered without proof of suitable employment (employment letter from the employer).